-- i. the lot price will also include payment for some of the initial costs, if not all of the initial costs of basic systems, facilities and services to the lot; - ii. some of the initial and all of the ongoing annual costs for roads, water, sewer, drainage, street lights and other amenities will be paid by the owner of the lot to either the County (directly with or without an MSTU or MSBU; and indirectly, to a dependent district) or to some private company or entity (the developer; a homeowner's association; etc); - iii. a combination of the above.
+i. the lot price will also include payment for some of the initial

+costs, if not a all of the initial costs of basic systems, facilities and services to the lot;

+ii.

+iii. some of the initial and all of the ongoing annual costs for

+roads, wate r, sewer, drainage, street lights and other amenities will be paid by the

+• e lot to either the County (directly with or without an MSTU or MSBU; and

+a dependent district) or to some private company or entity (the developer;

+• er's association; etc);

+• er's association, etc),

+IV.

+V. a combination of the above.

+vi.

-If there is a community development district, it provides infrastructure to the lots within a community development, and it constitutes a fourth alternative to the above.
+vi. vii.
+If there is a community development district, it provides infrastructure to

+the lots within a community development, and it constitutes a fourth alternative to the

+above.

+viii.

-With or without a community development district, the following is noteworthy:
+ix.
+With or without a community development district, the following is

+noteworthy:

+х.
-- a. the purchase price of the lot and dwelling unit will always be a function of the market place; and - b. the amount and quantity of "extra" amenities and services provided to the lot varies.

-- c.
-There is no "magic", but there is: - (a) more and specific disclosure, both: (1) before the lot sale; and also (2) as to each annual assessment for the infrastructure; - (b) the potential that systems, facilities, and services to be provided and maintained may be more expensive, but: a) at high levels of quality; b) over the long term; c) often resulting in lesser annual assessments to pay for them; d) with all fully disclosed; and e) unrelated to the value of the lot. - (c) If tax-free municipal bonding is used by the district, there is an up-front margin of difference between conventional rates of borrowing money and municipal bond financing which then affords the option to: - 1. invest in higher quality and more expensive infrastructure; - 2. save and use as "profit"; - 3. pass on to the consumer; or - 4. a combination of two or all three of these options.
+Prepared by Kenza van Assenderp 4/11/96 (Updated 6 March 2000) Page 6 xi. the purchase price of the lot and dwelling unit will always be a function of the market place; and xii. the amount and quantity of "extra" amenities and xiii. b. services provided to the lot varies.
+There is no "magic", but there is: xiv.
+C. XV. more and specific disclosure, both: (1) before (a) the lot sale; and also (2) as to each annual assessment for the infrastructure; (c) the potential that systems, facilities and services to be provided and maintained may be more expensive, but: a) at high levels of quality; b) over long term; c) resulting often in lesser annual assessments to pay for them; d) all fully disclosed; and e) unrelated to the value of the lot. (d) If tax-free municipal bonding is used by the district, there is an up-front (e) margin of difference between conventional rates of borrowing money and municipal bond financing which then affords the option to: (f) 1. invest in higher quality and more expensive infrastructure; 2. save and use as "profit";

-Q: DOES THE LAW PERMIT SUBDIVISION DEVELOPERS TO FORM A TAXING DISTRICT FOR THEMSELVES?
+DOES THE LAW PERMIT SUBDIVISION DEVELOPERS TO FORM A